logpai/LogAdvisor/README.md

 ## Issues

-In case of questions or problems, please do not hesitate to report to our issue page (https://github.com/logpai/LogAdvisor/issues).
+In case of questions or problems, please do not hesitate to report to [the issue page](https://github.com/logpai/LogAdvisor/issues).
 We will respond ASAP.
 In addition, we appreciate any contribution to optimize and improve this package.